Frequently asked questions

 Speech pathologists work with children and adults with communication difficulties caused by congenital or developmental problems, illness, and emotional or physical trauma.
 These difficulties include multiple problems with speaking, understanding what people say, reading, writing, voice problems and stuttering.
 Speech pathologists also work with children and adults who have swallowing difficulties or need alternative, non-verbal ways to communicate.
 They work in hospitals, schools, health centres, special schools, universities and sometimes with professionals in the workplace.

-Fact Sheets can be found at Speech Pathology Australia
+Fact Sheets on becoming a Speech Pathologist can be found at Speech Pathology Australia.

 The largest employer of speech pathologists in this state, is the Department of Health.
 Speech pathologists usually work in hospitals, community health centres, special schools and classes (such as for children with hearing impairment or developmental delay), in rehabilitation centres and in private practice.